 As an answer to your question, a flower girl’s role is accepted on her behalf by her parents and attire is treated as any attendant in your wedding party.
-Essentially, the parents of the flower girl buy the dress and required attire accessories.
-Or, the bride and groom may purchase the flower girl’s dress (and accessories) as the gift for the flower girl.
+So, who pays for flower girl dress?
+This one’s easy: the parents of the flower girl buy the dress and required attire accessories.
+Alternatively, the bride and groom may purchase the flower girl’s dress (and accessories) as the gift for the flower girl, if they’d like.
 (See also: Who gets a gift from the bride and groom?)

 3 Tips for Choosing the Flower Girl Dress